 —John Kotouc, Executive Chairman–American National Bank

-“Blue Cross Blue Shield has supported youth summer employment the last four years and we are committed to partnering with the Empowerment Network, government, business leaders and community partners to expand the initiative moving forward.
+“Blue Cross Blue Shield has supported youth summer employment since the beginning and we are committed to partnering with the Empowerment Network, government, business leaders and community partners to expand the initiative moving forward.
 The program is producing measurable results.”

 —Steve Martin, CEO–Blue Cross Blue Shield of Nebraska

 “We’re not asking for a charitable contribution, we’re asking you to invest in the people that will potentially be able to stay with you, your organization, develop a career, it’s good for the community and good for your business.”